Cecil County Reckless Endangerment Lawyer

 What the Law Says About Reckless Endangerment

-Reckless endangerment is usually charged as a violation Md.
+As a Cecil County attorney can further explain, reckless endangerment is usually charged as a violation of Md.
 Code, Crim.
 Law §3-204.
 This statute forbids two forms of reckless behavior.
 First, in §3-204(a)(1), the statute prohibits recklessly engaging in “conduct that creates a substantial risk of death or serious physical injury to another.”

 The second form of prohibited conduct in §3-204(a)(2) of the statute occurs when someone discharges a firearm from a car or other motor vehicle in such a way that it “creates a substantial risk of death or serious physical injury to another.”